-Earlier this year, I began working for the LDS Church Seminaries and Institutes of Religion.
+In 2011, I began working for Seminaries and Institutes of Religion of The Church of Jesus Christ of Latter-day Saints.
 In this job, I learned about the Seminary Basic Doctrines–11 statements on some of the most fundamental and important doctrines of the gospel of Jesus Christ.
 These doctrinal statements were formulated for a couple of reasons:

 - One reason for the basic doctrines is to help emphasize the objective of Seminary and Institute (S&I) to teachers and students.
 The purpose is, in part, “to help youth and young adults understand and rely on the teachings and Atonement of Jesus Christ. … We teach students the doctrines and principles of the gospel as found in the scriptures and the words of the prophets.” (from the Objective of Seminaries and Institutes of Religion)

 - Another reason for the basic doctrines is to better prepare future missionaries to teach the principles of the gospel of Jesus Christ.
 A few years ago, the question was asked of S&I, what can be done to better prepare missionaries to teach from the heart, by the Spirit, using their own words.
 Part of the answer was to have S&I help the students gain a clear understanding of basic doctrines including the plan of salvation, the Atonement of Christ, the Apostasy and Restoration of the true Church.
 (See the S&I Teaching and Learning Emphasis)